-Read letters penned by our two leaders who have instilled a legacy mindset in all we do at Pacific Ag Management.
+Read a letter penned by our leader who has instilled a legacy mindset in all we do at Pacific Ag Management.

 BEHIND THE LEGACY

 When I was about five years old, I went on a local kids television show called the "Un-Lock-a-Lock Show."
 There were a bunch of kids in the studio, and the host was going around the room asking everyone what they wanted to do when they grew up.
 There were lots of hopeful firemen, doctors, nurses and lawyers, but when the host held the microphone out to me and asked what I wanted to be, I shouted, "I want to be a farmer."
 Like many kids my age, I wanted to follow in my father's footsteps and shadow in his line of work.
 He loved raising livestock and growing things.
 Much as I do today.
 I guess farming was becoming ingrained in me even at that young age.
 Little did I know that I was at the beginning of a farming career that would span my lifetime, providing opportunities that have enriched my life and the lives of the many families that have joined us in this journey.

 I was very young when I started driving a tractor and picking up sprinkler pipe in our potato fields on a 320 acre leased farm we called "Rosedale Ranch."
 It was the early 1960's.
 I spent most of the day helping my dad, shooting my BB gun or throwing rocks at frogs in the water ponds.
 I always enjoyed when my dad took me to lunch at the local drive-in where we ordered burgers and fries that were made from the potatoes in our field.

 It was on this ranch where he and I would sit on one of the cool irrigation pipes in the middle of the July heat and eat the hearts out of the watermelons that we grew in a huge garden.
 This garden supplied our farm help with plenty of fresh corn, squash, beans and those delicious melons.